Lennolium/PrivacyShield/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: "\U0001F41B Report a False-Positive"
+name: "\U0001F41B Report a False-Positive OLD"
 about: "You found a not-working or wrongly blocked website \U0001F914"
 title: "False-Positive: example.org"
 labels: ""